ncar-presentations/git-lecture-2025/README.md

 # Git & GitHub

 Welcome!
 This repo contains lecture slides for learning Git and GitHub.
-Presented as part of the 2025 [CROCODILE](https://www.cesm.ucar.edu/events/regional-ocean-modeling-mom6-community-earth-system-model-framework) workshop.
+Presented as part of the 2025 [Workshop on Correctness and Reproducibility for Earth System Software](https://ncar.github.io/correctness-workshop/)
+Tutorial: Rigor and Reasoning in Research Software

 ## 📊 Slides
 - [View online (GitHub Pages)](https://crocodile-cesm.github.io/git-lecture-2025/)